Nelvana

-Nelvana Limited (/nɛlˈvɑːnə/; also known as Nelvana Enterprises, Nelvana International or Nelvana Digital; commonly known as Nelvana; stylized in all lowercase) is a Canadian animation studio and entertainment production company owned by Corus Entertainment since 2000.
-Founded in July 30, 1971 by Michael Hirsh, Patrick Loubert, and Clive A. Smith, it was named after Nelvana of the Northern Lights, the first Canadian national superhero, who was created by Adrian Dingle.
+Nelvana Limited (/nɛlˈvɑːnə/; also known as Nelvana Studio, Nelvana Enterprises Inc., Nelvana International or Nelvana Digital; commonly known as Nelvana; stylized nelvana in all lowercase) is a Canadian animation studio and entertainment production company owned by Corus Entertainment since 2000.
+Founded in 1971 by Michael Hirsh, Patrick Loubert, and Clive A. Smith, it was named after Nelvana of the Northern Lights, the first Canadian national superhero, who was created by Adrian Dingle.
 The company's production logo is a polar bear looking at Polaris, the North Star.

-The company is based in Toronto, Ontario, Canada in North America and it maintained international offices in France, Ireland and Japan, as well as smaller offices in the top three cities in the U.S. Many of its films, shows and specials were based on licensed properties and literature, but original programming was also part of its roster.
-Although the company specializes in children's media, Nelvana has also co-produced adult animations like the first season of Clone High, John Callahan's Quads!, Bob & Margaret, and Committed.
+The company is based in Toronto, Ontario, Canada, and it maintained international offices in France, Ireland, and Japan, as well as smaller offices in the top three cities in the United States.
+Many of its films, shows and specials were based on licensed properties and literature, but original programming was also part of its roster.
+Although the company specializes in children's media, Nelvana has also co-produced adult animation such as Rock and Rule, John Callahan's Quads!, (Note: Australian co-production with SBS Independent and Media World Features) Clone High, (Note: Season 1 only, American co-production with MTV, produced by Nelvana and Touchstone Television while animated by Rough Draft Studios) Bob & Margaret, (Note: International co-production with Global Television Network, United Kingdom co-production with Channel 4 for seasons 1–2 of the London era, then, Republic of the Philippines co-production while animated by Philippine Animation Studio Inc. for seasons 3–4 of the Toronto era) Family Dog, (Note: American co-production with Amblin Television, Tim Burton Productions and Universal Television.)
+Delta State, Robin and Committed.
+(Note: Republic of the Philippines co-production while being animated by Philippine Animation Studio Inc.)

-Nelvana International distributes three Nickelodeon shows―Taina, the first five seasons of The Fairly OddParents, and The Backyardigans (a co-production with Nick Jr.) and Max & Ruby (a co-production with 9 Story Media Group).
+Nelvana International distributes five shows―Taina, the first five seasons of The Fairly OddParents, (Note: Produced by Nickelodeon, who handle all US rights) The Backyardigans, (Note: Co-production with Nick Jr., Nickelodeon handles all rights in the United States) Mr. Young and Horrid Henry (Note: International distribution for season 1 only, produced in the United Kingdom by Novel Entertainment) from 2007–2008.
 As of 2001, its library comprised more than 1,650 cumulative half-hours of original programming.